Wedding Photographers of New York City - Metro, United States

 My name is Colleen Stepanian.
 I am a freelance photographer based in Philadelphia, PA and available for travel.
 I've contemplated long and hard every single day since I've picked up a camera about why I do what I do and what motivates me.
 I think about what it means to me and about what it means to other people.
 There are a few reasons, some have changed, some haven't.
 The few that drive them all are human connection, relationships, and vulnerability.
 I feel I have a responsibility to photograph present reality for the sake of human history and future nostalgia.
 It is very easy for me to connect with people, whether it be my clients or a stranger on the street.
 I love knowing that through my chosen medium I am able to gain new perspectives of this life, one person at a time.
 I feel honored and blessed to be able to wake up every morning and tell stories through photographs.
 Whether you are a couple that is tying the knot with a large wedding or small elopement, a family that wants to remember the little things, an individual that wants their story to be heard, or you're with a non-profit that needs an event covered, I want to hear from you.
 [Philadelphia Wedding Photographer]

-I’m a documentary wedding photographer based in County Meath, Ireland and I absolutely love what I do.
-I started shooting weddings back in 2002 and it’s been an epic adventure that’s taken me to every single corner of this gorgeous little island I live on.
-I’ve picked up a bunch of awards along the way including a very recent one from the US-based Wedding Photojournalist Association.
+I’m a documentary wedding photographer based in County Meath.
+I started shooting weddings 18 years ago and I absolutely love it.
+My work has taken me to some really amazing places over the years both in Ireland and abroad.
+I’ve picked up a bunch of awards along the way including two recent ones from the US-based Wedding Photojournalist Association.
 My aim when I shoot a wedding is to observe and capture the day as it naturally unfolds.
 I don’t direct anything.
 This allows everyone to relax and just enjoy the moment.
 I love to tell the story of the day, to capture the true atmosphere so that when you look back at my pictures you’ll not only remember how it looked but how it felt.
 A little about myself… I live just 20 km outside Dublin City in the countryside of County Meath with my wife Natalia and my 5-year-old son Zac.
-In my spare time, I love to mountain bike, snowboard and ride my motorcycle.
+In my spare time, I love to mountain bike, snowboard, and ride my motorcycle.
 [County Meath Wedding Photographer]

 I discovered photography when I was living in Australia.
 I wanted to show my family and friends the beautiful landscapes of this very singular country and to share my new life and adventure with them.
 Later on I started taking portraits of people and life scenes.
 Photography became an excuse to please my curiosity, to discover new angles of human beings and their cultures.
 I wanted to go where I had never dared to go before.
 When I take pictures, I am traveling and experiencing new ways of living in which I can express myself and feel fullfiled.
 With that same idea in mind of taking pictures in the heat of the moment, I started photographing weddings.
 I first took pictures of my friends’ weddings, and then little by little, through networking, I was brought to this very peculiar wedding universe that I enjoy.
 What is important for me is to capture the moment and keep it real and authentic; every action has to remain spontaneous, every emotion has to be caught in an instant.
 That is why I am an active member of the WEDDING PHOTOJOURNALIST ASSOCIATION.
 Every wedding picture is a challenge.
 I am 100% involved, living the emotion, and trying to keep it as real as I can in my photo reports.
 Over the course of one day I tell your story and keep your memories . . .
 [Miami Wedding Photographer]